Is There a Dimmer Outlook Ahead for Agnico Eagle Mines Limited (AEM)?

-Agnico Eagle Mines Limited (NYSE:AEM) went down by -0.76% from its latest closing price compared to the recent 1-year high of $84.43.
-The company’s stock price has collected -5.76% of loss in the last five trading sessions.
-Press Release reported 4 hours ago that Victory Resources Raises over $1 Million
+Agnico Eagle Mines Limited (NYSE:AEM) went up by 2.95% from its latest closing price compared to the recent 1-year high of $76.69.
+The company’s stock price has collected 8.69% of gains in the last five trading sessions.
+Press Release reported 2 hours ago that Agnico Eagle Announces Favourable ISS Recommendation for Merger

 Is It Worth Investing in Agnico Eagle Mines Limited (NYSE :AEM) Right Now?